Frac7/AFRAME_Component/readme/intersect-and-manipulate/readme.md

 ![Example1](/gif1.gif)

-The selected object is moved in front of camera using [aframe-alongpath](https://github.com/protyze/aframe-alongpath-component) and the transform control is attached to it.
+The selected object is moved in front of camera using [aframe-alongpath](https://github.com/protyze/aframe-alongpath-component) and transform control is attached to it.

 ![Example2](/gif.gif)